Yoonmie/scm-blog/README.md

 ## Post-Detail

 Show Detail of the post when users have clicked post title from other page.
+Users can edit and delete their posts from this page.

 ## Post-Edit